-ACKNOWLEDGMENTS .
-7
+ACKNOWLEDGMENTS 7

 INTRODUCTION 8

-Intellectual property and international l disputes 8
+Intellectual property and international disputes

-The structure of this book 10
+The structure of this book

 CHAPTER ONE

-An overview of intellectual p roperty and alternative
+An overview of intellectual property and afternative

-dispute resolution .
-11
+dispute resolution

-The nature of intellectual property di sputes 11
+The nature of intellectual property disputes

-The nature of arbitration and mediate ion 14
+The nature of arbitration and mediation

-1. Arbitration 14
+1. Arbitration

-2. Mediation 19
+2 Mediation

 3. Variations on the theme 23

 FOOTNOTES 25

-1. 1

 CHAPTER TWO

 Arbitration 26

-Significant issues in arbitrating intell ectual property disputes 26
+Significant issues in arbitrating intellectual property disputes 26

-Agreeing to arbitrate 26
+Agreeing to arbitrate

-Arbitrability of the dispute and enforceability of the award 30
+Arbitratility of the dispute and enforceability of the award 30

 a) The New York Convention 30

-b) Various rights in various jur isdictions 32
+b) Various rights in various jurisdictions i.
+Trade secrets 32

-i.
-Trade secrets il.
+ii.
 Licensing

 ili.
 Ownership

-v.
-Vatidity and enforceability of patents, copyrights and trademarks of patents, copyrights and trademarks
+iv.
+Scope and infringement of patents, copyrights and trademarks v.
+Validity and enforceshility of patents, copyrights and trademarks

-vi.
-Suggested contract langua ge for arbitrability and enforceability
+Validity and enforceability of patents, copyrights and trademarks vi.
+Suggested contract tanguage for arbitrability and enforceability

 c) Summary thoughts 38